U.S. News Rankings

 |SAT/ACT scores must be received by||March 1|

-The student-faculty ratio at Washington and Jefferson College is 11:1, and the school has 70.4 percent of its classes with fewer than 20 students.
-The most popular majors at Washington and Jefferson College include: Business/Commerce, General; Psychology, General; English Language and Literature, General; Accounting; and Economics, General.
-The average freshman retention rate, an indicator of student satisfaction, is 85.3 percent.
+The student-faculty ratio at Washington and Jefferson College is 11:1, and the school has 70.2 percent of its classes with fewer than 20 students.
+The most popular majors at Washington and Jefferson College include: Business/Commerce, General; Psychology, General; Accounting; English Language and Literature, General; and Political Science and Government, General.
+The average freshman retention rate, an indicator of student satisfaction, is 84.5 percent.

 |Student gender distribution|